 Configuration data object (cfg_data)

 This object encapsulates configuration values to be used for generating configuration files.
-A more in-depth description can be found in the the configuration page.
+A more in-depth description can be found in the the configuration wiki page.

 Returned by